Potato French Fries (1 10 Strips (2 Inches To 3 1/2 Inches)) and Cheeseburger with Mayonnaise or Salad Dressing and Tomatoes on Bun (1 Cheeseburger)

 Portion Control

-Reduce the portion size of your cheeseburger and fries to minimize the carbohydrate load in one sitting.
+Reduce the portion size of the cheeseburger to limit the intake of carbohydrates and fats in one sitting.

 Find Glucose response for your favourite foods